Higher-Order Van Hove Singularities in Kagome Topological Bands: Classification of Higher Order Van Hove Singularities

-In particular, we notice a region in Fig.~\ref{fig: HOVHS Phase Diagram+Intersection} (a) where numerous line intersections occur, for the first band.
+{Additionally}, we notice a region in Fig.~\ref{fig: HOVHS Phase Diagram+Intersection} (a) where numerous line intersections occur, for the first band.
 That region is zoomed in and shown in Fig.~\ref{fig: HOVHS Phase Diagram+Intersection} (d).
 Coincidentally, the bandwidth in that region also achieves a minimum as low as $\approx 0.08 \, t_1$.
 Selecting a parameter pair of $(t_2=0.45,\phi=0.76\pi)$, which is marked with $\star$ in Fig.~\ref{fig: HOVHS Phase Diagram+Intersection} (d), we obtain a band 1 giving rise to HOVHSs both at $\bs{\Gamma}$ and $\bs{M}$ points.
 The 3D plot of the band structure is showcased in Fig.~\ref{fig: HOVHS Phase Diagram+Intersection} (e), and the 1D band structure of the system is demonstrated in Fig.~\ref{fig: HOVHS Phase Diagram+Intersection} (f), exhibiting the extreme flatness of the lowest band.
 The particular region shown in Fig.~\ref{fig: HOVHS Phase Diagram+Intersection} (d) can be a promising territory to observe strongly correlated phenomena in the system.

-We now discuss an analytic approach underlying the phase diagrams shown in Fig.~\ref{fig: HOVHS Phase Diagram+Intersection} (a)-(c).
+We now discuss an analytic approach underlying the phase diagrams shown in Figs.~\ref{fig: HOVHS Phase Diagram+Intersection} (a)-(c).
 In particular, we perturbatively determine the quadratic form near each high-symmetry point.
-For concreteness, we focus on the $\bs{\Gamma}$ point, where non-degenerate perturbation theory holds, except when degeneracies occur between bands 2 and 3 at $\phi=0, \pi$.
+For concreteness, we focus on the $\bs{\Gamma}$ point, where nondegenerate perturbation theory holds, except when degeneracies occur between bands 2 and 3 at $\phi=0, \pi$.
 Expanding the Hamiltonian about $\bs{\Gamma}$, we get

 where, up to second order in momentum, $\zeta_{12} = t_1(\bs{p} \cdot \bs{a_2})^2+t_2e^{i\phi}(\bs{p} \cdot \bs{b_2})^2$, $\zeta_{13} = t_1(\bs{p} \cdot \bs{a_3})^2+t_2e^{-i\phi}(\bs{p} \cdot \bs{b_3})^2$, $\zeta_{23} = t_1(\bs{p} \cdot \bs{a_1})^2+t_2e^{i\phi}(\bs{p} \cdot \bs{b_1})^2$.
 The eigenstates of $\hat{\mathcal{H}}(\bs{\Gamma})$ can be expressed as, $\Psi_{1,\bs{\Gamma}}^{(0)}=\frac{1}{\sqrt{3}}\left(1,1,1\right)$, $\Psi_{2,\bs{\Gamma}}^{(0)}= \left(\frac{1}{6} \left(-\sqrt{3}-3 i\right),\frac{1}{6} \left(-\sqrt{3}+3 i\right),\frac{1}{\sqrt{3}}\right)$, and $\Psi_{3,\bs{\Gamma}}^{(0)}=\left(\frac{1}{6} \left(-\sqrt{3}+3 i\right),\frac{1}{6} \left(-\sqrt{3}-3 i\right),\frac{1}{\sqrt{3}} \right)$.